nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Wrapping up the tutorial

 This wraps up our tutorial!
-Hope you now have a better understanding of how to use CareerSync to manage your internship applications now.
+Hope you now have a better understanding of how to use <span style="color: #f66a0a;">CareerSync</span> to manage your internship applications now.

 Only **simple and common use cases** are covered in this tutorial.
 Please refer to the [Commands](#commands) section so that